Skip to content

 See what properties each REIT discloses.

-For each monitored REIT, we maintain a view of their disclosed property portfolio: property names, locations, asset types, and sizes—all as reported in SEC filings.
-This view updates automatically as new disclosures come in.
+For each monitored REIT, we maintain a disclosure-derived view of property names, locations, asset types, and sizes as reported in SEC filings.
+The record updates as new disclosures are reviewed.See the state model

 Know when properties enter or leave the portfolio.